 This one will leave your quads and hip flexors on fire- especially if you've just smashed a full body workout..
 It’s also very much volume-oriented.
 So, if you’ve already done a lot of legs, I wouldn’t opt for this choice.

 Grab a set of dumbbells (15’s work) and perform 30s of walking lunges with 30s of mountain climbers.
-Without resting, repeat alternating exercises until you hit four minutes.
+Without resting, repeat alternating exercises for as many rounds as possible until you hit four minutes.